course-details-portlet

 The candidate should be able to:

-• propose methods and experimental techniques that can be used to study nanoscale materials and phenomena.
+• Suggest methods and experimental techniques which can be used to study materials and phenomena at the nanoscale.

 The candidate must be able to:

-• communicate effectively about nanotechnology to fellow students and to the society.
+• Communicate effectively about nanotechnology to fellow students and society.

 Learning methods and activities

-Lectures, mandatory exercises, laboratory demonstrations and groupwork.
+Project based course with lectures, mandatory exercises, laboratory exercises and groupwork.
 Expected workload in the course is 225 hours.

 Compulsory assignments